sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/check-access-sync/merge_tokens_from_multiple_jpds_to_saas.md

 ## Steps to merge the tokens from different JPDS to a single target SAAS JPD:
 Below are the steps to migrate tokens from multiple JPDs without utilizing 'access federation'.

 Instead, we utilize the internal **/access/api/v1/import/entities/cloud** API when `access federation` fails to synchronize older tokens.

-This failure occurs because `access federation` only syncs new tokens immediately, while the access backlog is significant, leading to synchronization failures with **java.util.concurrent.TimeoutException** ( for older tokens).
+This failure occurs because though `access federation` was syncing new tokens immediately, but while the access backlog is significant, it causes synchronization failures with **java.util.concurrent.TimeoutException** ( for older tokens).

-For detailed instructions, refer to the documentation at https://git.jfrog.info/projects/PROFS/repos/usingjfrogcli/browse/Access/test_Access_federation.md.
+More details on the TimeoutException in  https://git.jfrog. info/projects/PROFS/repos/usingjfrogcli/browse/Access/test_Access_federation.md.

+Here are the steps:

 1. cd to the folder containing the tokens from UA and DOQ JPDs that you want to merge to the https://example.jfrog.io target SAAS JPD.